I can focus more time on analysis instead of creation. I'm getting out of data collection and into the strategy game.

 Overall, Stephanie and her team work much faster.
 "I can focus more time on analysis instead of creation," she said.
 "I'm getting out of data collection and into the strategy game."

-During one conversation with Cube, Stephanie told a quick story: "The budget was done but I needed to create a forecast.
+During one conversation with Cube, Stephanie told a quick story: "We'd finished the budget, but I needed to create a forecast.
 I thought I'd have to go through every spreadsheet and manually change them.
 But in Cube, I can immediately create that forecast using the base scenario.

 "I thought I was going to have to make a forecast for every spreadsheet," she exclaimed!

-Forecasting isn't the only thing that's faster for Stephanie: her close times have all but vanished to a few minutes.
+Forecasting isn't the only thing that's faster for Stephanie: her close times have shrunk to a few minutes.
 "The month-end reporting process is just a few clicks," she said.

 Budgeting and headcount planning are simple and quick

 "Collaborative budgeting with Cube has been extremely beneficial to help stakeholders understand all the dynamics of the budgeting process," Stephanie said.